Roger Cumberland

 Cumberland left behind numerous letters describing his life in Iraq, which describe meetings with figures including "the Patriarch of the Nestorian Church, the American Consul Thomas Owens, and an official with the Anglo-Persian Oil Company".
 His early time in Iraq coincided with the Barzanji Revolt of 1922–24, whose upheavals he reported in his letters.
 His summary observations about the Kurds were published in a missionary journal in 1926.

 By 1926, Cumberland had bought a thousand acres of land, including the Assyrian village of Babillu, ten miles east of Duhok.
 The village reportedly cost $500.

 By 1936 a military coup had taken place and was followed with the overthrow of that military officer by Nuri al-Said in 1937.
 Religious liberties began to decline and Cumberland received threats.
 On June 12, 1938, Cumberland was visited by two men who he talked to for an hour.
 One was the son of the agha of the village of Besifki, an hour's drive away.
-When Cumberland went to get a Bible at their request, they shot and killed Cumberland and a servant.
+When Cumberland turn to pick up some CHristian literature at their request, they shot and killed Cumberland, and later his servant Musa.
 According to Dunn, "The murder was attributed to religious fanaticism, but the specific motives of the killers were more ambiguous."

 There is some controversy over the rightful ownership of lands which Cumberland gave to Assyrian Christians in the area.

 It is possible to visit the house in Duhok where Cumberland lived.